 Funding Selection Process

 Small urban and rural projects are awarded through Caltrans’ competitive application process.
 When Caltrans is the designated recipient for a large urban area their projects are also awarded through Caltrans competitive application process.
 RTPAs/MPOs score the Traditional 5310 projects only from their region utilizing the California Transportation Commission’s (Commission) adopted project-scoring criteria.
 Starting with this funding cycle, the RTPs/MPOs will be scoring the traditional 5310 projects in the Electronic Grants Management (EGM) System.
 The Statewide Review Committee (SRC) will be concurrently verifying the scores in the EGM.
-The SRC scores and prioritizes the Expanded 5310 projects and, together with the Traditional 5310 projects, develops the draft statewide prioritized list of projects and determines the cutoff point (score) on the draft list based on the Commission’s adopted criteria.
+The SRC scores and prioritizes the Expanded 5310 projects and, together with the Traditional 5310 projects, develops the draft statewide prioritized list of projects and determines the cutoff point (score) on the draft list based on the Commission's adopted criteria.
 The SRC rescores any projects that are incorrectly scored by the regions and creates a statewide-prioritized list of projects representing 110% of the estimated available funds.
 The SCR holds a staff level hearing for all stakeholders to discuss the statewide-prioritized list and hear any appeals on technical issues.
 The SRC submits a final statewide-prioritized list to the Commission.
 The Commission holds a public hearing to discuss the prioritized list and overall program policies.
 The Commission then adopts the prioritized list.